Book Page

 Visiting fictional worlds or diving into an author’s bibliography is my favourite way of discovering new insights.
 The search is rarely deliberate.
 In full transparency, unexpected thoughts or ideas sparked by a book’s passage are the most enjoyable.

-Authors that have influenced my thinking:
+Explore authors and books that have influenced my thinking

 - Nassim Nicholas Taleb for his approach to risk and uncertainty